 - Bake tuna cakes at 400°F for 45-50 minutes, flipping halfway through.

 - Combine egg yolk, salt, dry mustard, and lemon juice in a wide-mouth jar or in the container attachment of your immersion blender.
 Insert the immersion blender and pulse a few times to combine.

-- Very slowly, drizzle in 1/4 cup (half) of the olive oil while the immersion blender is running.
-Once the emulsion has formed, pour in the other 1/4 cup oil, again with the immersion blender running.
+- Very slowly, drizzle in ¼ cup of the olive oil while the immersion blender is running.
+Once the emulsion has formed, pour in the remaining ¼ cup olive oil, again with the immersion blender running.
 You can add it faster than you did the first time, but don’t dump it in all at once.